Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 The busiest/most popular roads are Thao Dien and Xuan Thuy.
 Xuan Thuy, in particular, is a long stretch of restaurants, fine dining, bars, and cafes.

 Thao Dien is very walkable.
 You could base yourself here and not need a motorbike.
-Plus, ordering a Grab or Gojek taxi or moto-taxi is very affordable.
-GrabBike rides within Thao Dien shouldn’t cost more than 20.000 VND (less than $1 USD) per trip.
+Plus, ordering a Grab is very convenient and affordable.
+GrabBike rides within Thao Dien shouldn’t cost more than 25.000 VND (less than $1 USD) per trip.

 There are probably hundreds of restaurants and cafes in this relatively tiny area.
 I live in Ho Chi Minh City and haven’t even scratched the surface of places to eat in Thao Dien.